KickItLikeShika/spring-security-auth-system/README.md

 # Why?

-I wrote this because I had to get into Spring security and found it actually quite hard to find good examples and documentation.
+I wrote this because I had to get into Spring security and found that actually quite hard to find good examples and documentation.
 I hope others can learn from this.

 # Run
 before running the app you should write this query in your database